 These are so called „The Eyes“.

-Since the openings look threatening, they were called Hitler’s eyes by the locals.
+Since the openings look threatening, the locals call it “Hitler’s eyes”.

 Along the curve of the tunnel there is a narrow path.
 Therefore even today you can enter the tunnel by foot and take a walk.
 That is if you are not affraid of dark, strange gurgle of the sea or bats and birds hidden inside of it.

-Luckily, there are no combats here today, so instead of war ships the only ones that you can encounter are adventurers wandering or lovers in search of a quiet place…
+Luckily, there are no combats here today, so instead of war ships the only ones that you can encounter are wandering adventurers or lovers in search of a quiet place…